 2022, just like 2021, was a challenging year for Industrie Chimiche Forestali because of high energy and raw material costs.
-In this context, ICF reacted positively, however, increasing the value of its annual turnover by 17% compared to 2021 and improving its performance in all areas, thanks in part to the Morel product line, whose sales resulted in revenues of around EUR 8 million in 2022.
+In this context, ICF reacted positively, however, increasing the value of its annual turnover by 17% compared to 2021 and improving its performance in all areas, thanks in part to the Morel product line, whose sales resulted in revenues of around € 8 million in 2022.

-Lastly, it should be noted that on 8 February 2023, ICF signed the preliminary purchase and sale agreement, finalised on 3 April 2023, of the business unit of Tessitura Langé S.r.I. dedicated to the business of finishing and ennobling fabrics and trading in yarns, fabrics and textile products in general, with the aim of consolidating its competitive position in the market and expanding its commercial offer with complementary and highly synergic products.
+Lastly, on 8 February 2023, ICF signed the preliminary purchase and sale agreement, finalised on 3 April 2023, of the business unit of Tessitura Langé S.r.l. dedicated to the business of finishing and ennobling fabrics and trading in yarns, fabrics and textile products in general, with the aim of consolidating its competitive position in the market and expanding its commercial offer with complementary and highly synergic products.
+Between 2024 and early 2025, the synergy between the two entities was further strengthened by extending the ISO 9001, 14001, 45001 and EMAS certifications to Langè and integrating the site into the SAP S/4HANA portal, thus facilitating access to and management of corporate information and improving overall operational efficiency (for more details see chapter 2.2 Careful selection of materials).